nunb/jark/README.md

 See [project page](http://icylisper.in/jark)

-# Installation

-From 0.4 onwards, the install instructions have changed

-## SERVER
+# SERVER

 a.
 The server component can be included within your project

     Add :dependencies [[jark "0.4"]] to your project.clj file or

 b.
-Or use the jark-server script
+Or use the jark CLI program

-    $ jark-server vm start
+    $ jark vm start

    and from the client

     $ jark vm connect [--host] [--port]

+# CLIENT

-## CLIENT
+## Building CLI client

-   use the builds!
+    $ cd client/cli && ./build
+This generates the jark cli-client.

 # License